ramtinJ95/small_games/README.md

 # small_games
-Some small games using godot
+Some small games using godot and raylib with either python or c++ depending on my mood